 We are a "foreign private issuer" under the securities laws of the United States and the rules of the NYSE.
-Under the securities laws of the United States, "foreign private issuer" are subject to different disclosure requirements than U.S. domiciled registrants, as well as different financial reporting requirements.
+Under the securities laws of the United States, "foreign private issuers" are subject to different disclosure requirements than U.S. domiciled registrants, as well as different financial reporting requirements.
 Under the NYSE rules, a "foreign private issuer" is subject to less stringent corporate governance requirements.
 Subject to certain exceptions, the rules of the NYSE permit a "foreign private issuer" to follow its home country practice in lieu of the listing requirements of the NYSE.
 The corporate governance practice in our home country, the Cayman Islands, does not require a majority of our board to consist of independent directors.
-We currently rely on the exemptions provided by the NYSE to a foreign private issuer and have a board of directors with a majority of non-independent directors, an audit committee comprised of independent directors, a compensation committee with one non-independent director.
+We currently rely on the exemptions provided by the NYSE to a foreign private issuer and have a board of directors with a majority of non-independent directors, an audit committee comprised of independent directors, a compensation committee with one non-independent director and a combined nominating and corporate governance committee with one non-independent director.
 As a result, you may not have the same protections afforded to stockholders of companies that are subject to all of the NYSE corporate governance requirements.